Edit Content

 Creator, Co-Host

 John began his career in broadcast in local radio.
 He loved the industry so much he obtained a B.S.
 Comm Arts degree with Emphasis in Broadcast.
-His career then landed him at CNN where he worked in multiple areas, including as a Video Journalist for CNN/CNN International and later a Video Editor.
-Following his time at CNN, he transitioned to entertainment as a writer, producer and director creating trailers and marketing for networks like abc, Discovery, FX and Disney as well as nearly all the major studios.
+His career then landed him at CNN where he worked in multiple areas, including as a Video Journalist for CNN/CNN International and later a Video Editor where he also developed writing and producing skills.
+Following his time at CNN, John transitioned to entertainment as a writer, producer and director creating trailers and marketing for networks like abc, Discovery, FX and Disney as well as nearly all the major studios.
 His award winning campaigns for Universal Studios and Discovery let to his work being labeled ‘Best in Class’.
-John also worked in television and film as a Co-producer and visual effects supervisor for the theatrical film ‘Miss Arizona’.

 Clinton Ohlers, PhD